 Halperin has been critical of influential political figures who have been paid to lobby for or advise for-profit colleges, or who have received campaign contributions from these schools.
 More generally, he has questioned the ethics of powerful individuals who have been paid to defend improper behavior or conflicts of interest by corporations and others, and people and institutions that compromise their integrity by taking money from special interests.
 He also sharply criticized the higher education policies and ethics of the U.S. Department of Education under Secretary Betsy DeVos and Acting Under Secretary Diane Auer Jones.

-In addition to his work on higher education, Halperin works on climate change issues.
+In addition to his work on higher education, Halperin works on climate change, democracy, and other issues.
+He provides strategic, policy, communications, and legal advice to a number of research, advocacy, and policy organizations.
 He successfully defended blogger Mike Stark against a defamation lawsuit brought by Murray Energy CEO Robert Murray.
 Halperin also writes about climate and energy issues.

 Halperin has served since 2012 as of counsel to Public.Resource.Org, advising founder Carl Malamud on legal and policy issues relating to open government, and assisting with litigation matters, including Georgia v.
 Public.Resource.Org, a case in which the Supreme Court rejected Georgia’s copyright challenge to Public Resource posting the Official Code of Georgia, and American Society for Testing and Materials et al. v.
 Public.Resource.Org, Inc., in which standards development organizations are suing Public Resource for posting hundreds of technical standards that government agencies have incorporated into law.